Frequently Asked Questions

 It is acceptable to sign documents electronically, in the same way that a signature on a document that has been faxed is acceptable.

-No, landlords have no way to force tenants to get contents or liability insurance, even where the lease says the tenants will get it.
+No, landlords have no way to force tenants to get contents insurance, even where the lease says the tenants will get it.
 However, it will limit the tenant’s options if they ever make a claim against landlords in the future.

 The Residential Tenancies Act requires landlords, who are not using the Standard Form of Lease, to provide new tenants with an information package detailing basic landlord and tenant rights and responsibilities as well as information on how to contact the Landlord and Tenant Board.
 The information package is posted online and is available for download at https://tribunalsontario.ca/ltb/brochures-videos/